 Q: How do I dispute a ticket?

-On-line at: parkingticketpayment.com/northampton
+- On-line at: parkingticketpayment.com/northampton

-By Mail: Parking Clerk - 212 Main Street - Northampton, MA 01060
+- By Mail: Northampton Parking Administration Office - 212 Main Street - Northampton, MA 01060

 - Office hours are 8:30am-4:30pm, Monday through Friday.
 (Except Holidays)

 Q: I received a notice for an unpaid ticket - I believe I already paid it - what do I do now?

 A: Please contact the Parking Administration Office at 413-587-1025 to check on the status of a ticket.
 Should the status check show the ticket as unpaid you will be asked to provide proof of payment.
 This may be a receipt or if paid by check a clearly legible copy of the front and back of the check.

 Q: I parked at a meter and received a ticket because the meter was expired; I think the meter was broken

 A: Defective meters must be reported to meter maintenance for verification.
-The meter repair hotline number 413-587-1099 is shown on all parking meters and pay-to park stations.
+The meter repair hotline number 413-587-1099 is shown on all parking meters and pay kiosks.
 If you believe you have received a ticket in error because of a broken meter you must still appeal the ticket in writing either on-line or by mail.

 Q: I received a ticket for parking within 3 feet of a driveway - why is this?

 A: Under City of Northampton Ordinance §312-27 (H) "No person shall allow, permit or suffer any vehicle registered in their name to stand or park in any street, way, highway, road or parkway under the control of the City ... within three feet of a driveway".
 What if it is my own driveway?
 The ordinance does not exclude homeowners or residents from this regulation.